hqv1/media-tools/README.md

 ## Types
 Contains interfaces, entities, and other common files.
 Reference this library when you only need the interfaces and not the implemention.

+## Thumbnail
+Create a thumbnail every *x* seconds for a video file.
+The process doesn't seem to be very accurate, but you'll get thumbnails.

 ## ThumbnailSheet
 Create a thumbnail sheet.
 Requires FFmpeg to be on your system.
 You can download from [FFmpeg][ffmpeg-url]{:target="_blank"}.